top of page

 History

-In the 2016-2017 academic year, College Tribe expanded STEM courses to include arts education, and transitioned from STEM to STEAM curricula.
-This addition was in response to our boys’ expressed interest, and the Board recognizing that by adding the arts we create the opportunity for greater introspection by the boys.
-During the last academic year, the boys completed a Graphic Design, and Animation course, and last summer, the boys created a mural.
-Next year we are planning a course on Comic Book creation and Video Production.
+In the 2016-2017 academic year, College Tribe expanded STEM courses to include Arts education, and transitioned from STEM to STEAM curricula.
+This addition was in response to our boys’ expressed interest, and the Board recognizing that by adding the Arts we create the opportunity for greater introspection by the boys.
+Since its creation, the Arts program has held classes on Graphic Design, Animation, and Video Production and our boys have also created a mural.

 Mission

-College Tribe’s mission is to cultivate character, scholarship and social competence of 3rd to 8th grade boys living in Washington DC.
+College Tribe’s mission is to cultivate character, scholarship and social competence of 3rd to 8th grade boys and girls living in Washington DC.

 binoculars.png